Cream Puffs with Fluffy Creamy Meyer Lemon Curd

 - Make the meyer lemon curd.
 Combine the meyer lemon zest and sugar in a blender or food processor.
 Blend until the zest is well ground into the sugar, 30 seconds-1 minute.
 Add the meyer lemon juice, eggs, butter pieces, and salt.
 Blend until well combined, about 30 seconds (the butter will look cottage cheese like).

-- Whip the cream until it is nearly stiff peaks.
+- Whip the cream and cornstarch until nearly stiff peaks.
 Fold the chilled meyer lemon curd into the whipped cream.
 Set aside in the refrigerator until ready to pipe into the cream puffs.

 - Make the puffs.
-Preheat the oven to 425°F. Line a couple baking sheets with parchment paper.
+Preheat the oven to 425°F (220°C).
+Line a couple baking sheets with parchment paper.